Section 6: Combination Vehicles

 - Why should you use chocks when parking a trailer without spring brakes?

 These questions may be on your test.
 If you cannot answer them all, re-read Subsection 6.2.

 - All trailers and converter dollies built on or after March 1, 1998, are required to have ABS.
 However, many trailers and converter dollies built before this date have been voluntarily equipped with ABS.

 - Trailers will have yellow ABS malfunction lamps on the left side, either on the front or rear corner.
-Converter dollies manufactured on or after March 1, 1998, are required to have a lamp on the left side.
+See Figure 6.7.
+Dollies manufactured on or after March 1, 1998, are required to have a lamp on the left side.

 - In the case of vehicles manufactured before the required date, it may be difficult to tell if the unit is equipped with ABS.
 Look under the vehicle for the ECU and wheel speed sensor wires coming from the back of the brakes.

 - ABS is an addition to your normal brakes.
 It does not decrease or increase your normal braking capability.
 ABS only activates when wheels are about to lock up.

 - ABS does not necessarily shorten your stopping distance, but it helps you keep the vehicle under control during hard braking.